Skip to content

 auto asset_itr = assets.find(farmingitem);

-Next, the process involves locating the NFT in the atomic table to extract its data.
+Next, we locate the NFT in the atomic table to extract its data.

 auto farmingitem_mdata = get_mdata(asset_itr);